dylanbrandtner/CarND-Kidnapped-Vehicle-Project-P8/README.md

 ![alt text][image1]

-The localization is visualized in the simulator as a blue circle.
+The calculated location from the particle filter is visualized in the simulator as a blue circle.
 The green lines indicate sensor measurements to the various landmarks, and the blue lines indicate the observations from the best predicted particle in the filter.
+Thus, when the green and blue lines overlap, the filter is localizing the vehicle with high accuracy.

 ## [Rubric Points](https://review.udacity.com/#!/rubrics/747/view)